 Halloween has always been my favorite holiday.
 Growing up, we would get blizzards on or before Halloween.
-To counter this, my mom would make my brother and I costumes that were two sizes too big so we could wear our snowsuits under them to stay warm.
+To counter this, my mom would make costumes for my brother and me that were two sizes too big so we could wear our snowsuits under them to stay warm.
 Some Halloween’s were so cold here in Edmonton that my mom would have to drive her car alongside us, so we had a place to warm up when it was -25°C out.

-The pattern is written for the magic loop method for knitting socks; however, the pattern notes do contain details should you wish to use double pointed needles instead.
+The pattern is written for the magic loop method for knitting socks; however, the design could be worked on double-pointed needles or mini-circulars instead should you prefer.

 7.5 [8, 8.5, 9]” / 19 [20.5, 21.5, 23] cm circumference.
 The sample shown was knit using the toe-up version of this pattern on 64-sts.

 US1 (2.25 mm) 32-40” (82-102 cm) circular needles, or size required to obtain gauge.

 Tapestry needle, scrap yarn, stitch markers

 300-500 yds / 274-458 m fingering weight yarn (depending on the length of your foot and leg)